5 Patients Share Tips for Reducing Fibromyalgia Symptoms | Fibrowomen.co

 I believe your answers are interesting, and some of them are even a bit unexpected.
 I would love to leave your own tip in the comments after reading these!

 “The fibromyalgia patients have no clear plan of treatment and we are all so different that our solutions often come from hours of personal testing and failure.
-But heat, heat and more heat are the only thing I would highly recommend to every spoonie.
+But the heat, heat, and more heat are the only thing I would highly recommend to every spoonie.

 “For me, heat is relaxing and soothing.
 It’s comfortable, too.
-My heat packs are like safety cloths, and without them I don’t go away.
+My heat packs are like safety clothes, and without them, I don’t go away.
 That’s not groundbreaking news, I know, but so many of us have gotten cold, and worsening our symptoms.
-Heat is straightforward, easy and cheap.
-It’s a nonsense.
+Heat is straightforward, easy, and cheap.
+It’s nonsense.

 “One of the most important things was just to stop pushing myself day after day beyond my limitations.
 Actually, I didn’t choose, but when my body crashed, I had to do something.

-“I learnt a lot about my health from that time on.
+“I learned a lot about my health from that time on.
 Fortunately, I have made some important changes, and I’m not in terrible pain anymore.
-This was not easy, of course; it took a certain amount of discipline, patience and an endless capacity to accept changes, but I got there.
+This was not easy, of course; it took a certain amount of discipline, patience, and an endless capacity to accept changes, but I got there.

 “Although this sounds very regimented, every day has been essential in my recovery to take an undressed approach and make time for rest and relaxation.
 My point of view is to make daily decisions that help me feel as good as possible.
 If you persist patiently, small changes gradually occur over time, leading to healthier conditions.

 “The cleanup of my diet has translated life.
 (Doing this helped with sleep too!)
-Now I’ve cut out processed sugar, gluten, starches and other bad-for-me junk foods, which makes me less pain and tired.
-I learnt that gluten triggers boring nerve pain and tiredness through a elimination diet, so that my pain can be controlled.
+Now I’ve cut out processed sugar, gluten, starches, and other bad-for-me junk foods, which makes me less pain and tired.
+I learned that gluten triggers boring nerve pain and tiredness through an elimination diet so that my pain can be controlled.

 “I am not my normal self, but when I started this journey, I’m much better than I was.”

 “Missing sleep is one of us who live with fibromyalgia’s biggest foes.
 Sadly, with FMS, sleep deprivation goes hand in hand with sleeping disorders.
-Eight hours ‘ sleep is like a proverbial’ slumbering carrot,’ whether it is restless leg syndrome, broken sleep due the pain on your hip and back or the refusal of the central nervous system to allow restful state in mind.
+Eight hours ‘ sleep is like a proverbial’ slumbering carrot,’ whether it is restless leg syndrome, broken sleep due to the pain on your hip and back, or the refusal of the central nervous system to allow a restful state in mind.